Skip to main content

 How do I get started?
 Follow the Quickstart.
 You will have a model running locally or on a device in under 10 minutes.

 Do I need a cloud account to use Octomil?
 No. octomil serve <model> runs inference locally with no account needed.
-Cloud features (device fleet management, federated training, rollouts) require an Octomil account.
+Cloud features (device fleet management, rollouts, routing) require an Octomil account.

 How do I configure compliance presets?
 Run octomil init "Your Org" --compliance hipaa --region us during setup, or apply a preset later via the dashboard.
 See Compliance.